- The How to Value Stocks Series

 Principal #2: Understand the Earnings Growth and PE Relationship

-Logically, higher growth rates leads to a higher PE.
+Logically, higher growth rates lead to a higher PE.

-To Lynch, a PE of 12 means the expected growth EPS growth rate is 12%.
+To Lynch, a PE of 12 was a good approximation of an EPS growth rate of 12%.
 PE of 20 is 20% growth rate.

 However, this model doesn’t use a linear relationship.